Xiuming Zhang

 The integrated assessment of global and regional reactive Nitrogen mitigation potential

-The safe planetary boundary for the Nitrogen (N) cycle has been considerably exceeded by excessive reactive Nitrogen (Nr) emissions, leading to significant environmental and health issues.
+The safe planetary boundary for the nitrogen (N) cycle has been considerably exceeded by excessive reactive-nitrogen (Nr) emissions, leading to significant environmental and health issues.
 Reducing N pollution has become an important goal on the international policy agenda.
-By developing and applying a multi-model (CHANS, GAINS, GEO-Chem) framework that integrates N cycling, cost-benefit analysis, and scenario analysis, key questions are explored on the cost-effective mitigation pathways and strategies of achieving ambitious Nr mitigation targets and their co-benefits on improvements in air pollution, human health, ecosystem service and resource efficiency.
+By developing and applying a multi-model (CHANS, GAINS, GEO-Chem) framework that integrates; N cycling, cost-benefit analysis, and scenario analysis, key questions are explored.
+These key questions target the cost-effective mitigation pathways and strategies of achieving ambitious Nr mitigation targets and their co-benefits on improvements in air pollution, human health, ecosystem service and resource efficiency.

 Xiuming is currently a PhD candidate supervised by Prof Deli Chen at the University of Melbourne.
 She is skilled in data analysis and visualization with different statistical software, ArcGIS, uncertainty analysis, and meta-analysis.
-Xiuming received a Master of Science in Ecology from Zhejiang University.
-During her master’s, her research focused on identifying the role and contribution of NH3 emissions in the formation of PM2.5 and compiling the high-resolution NH3 emission inventory in China with CHANS model, satellite observation, and N deposition monitoring.
-She is now dealing with the health impact, costs, and benefits of collaborative N and GHG reduction scenarios globally.
-Xiuming works closely with scientists in Australia, China, the US and Europe and maintains an active research agenda in several international and interdisciplinary science projects.
-She has authored and co-authored more than 15 publications in top scientific journals, including Nature, Science, Nature communications, Nature food, and EST.
+Xiuming received a Masters of Science in Ecology from Zhejiang University.
+During her masters, her research focused on identifying the role and contribution of ammonia (NH3) emissions in the formation of PM2.5 and compiling the high-resolution NH3 emission inventory in China with CHANS model, satellite observation, and N deposition monitoring.
+She is now investigating the health impact, costs, and benefits of collaborative N and greenhouse gas reduction scenarios globally.
+Xiuming is working closely with scientists in Australia, China, the US and Europe and maintains an active research agenda in several international and interdisciplinary science projects.
+She has authored and co-authored more than 15 publications in top scientific journals, including Nature, Science, Nature communications, Nature food, and Environmental Science & Technology.

 Organisation: